Need to know info for using gel on fine hair.

 Extracted directed from the leaf of the aloe plant, aloe vera gel is just a bit thicker (and less slimy) than flaxseed gel.
 You can find pure 100% aloe vera gel at stores like Whole Foods.
 I particularly like the whole leaf aloe vera gel by lily of the desert.

-I used to use aloe vera gel with my Greenhouse Effect routine.It’s very effective at hydrating the hair while providing a nice light hold.
+I used to use aloe vera gel with my Greenhouse Effect routine.I t’s very effective at hydrating the hair while providing a nice light hold.
 If you prefer to make your own, here’s a great tutorial.

-I’ve shared the gels that I have found to be complimentary to fine natural hair.
-EcoStyler is the cheapest but unlike the flax seed and aloe vera gels, you’ll have to scrunch out the crunchy hold once your hair is dry.
+I’ve shared in the past how using gels on fine hair need to be complimentary to this hair type EcoStyler is the cheapest but unlike the flax seed and aloe vera gels, you’ll have to scrunch out the crunchy hold once your hair is dry.